tanj299/dnaSplitting/README.md

 ii.
 A testFile.cpp is included for testing individual/problematic functions.
 	Note this should not be taken into account when grading and does not affect the program in anyway.

+## COMPILE INSTRUCTIONS

+You can compile everything by typing

+> make clean
+> make all

+Your programs should run from the terminal as follows:
+> ./create_and_test_hash <words file name> <query words file name> <flag>
+> <flag> should be “quadratic” for quadratic probing, “linear” for linear probing, and “double” for double hashing.

+For example you can write on the terminal:
+> ./create_and_test_hash words.txt query_words.txt quadratic

+You can compile Part 3 - Spell checker by:
+> spell_check <document file> <dictionary file>
+A small document named document1_short.txt (and document1.txt) and a dictionary file with approximately 100k words named wordsEn.txt are provided

+For example you can write on the terminal:
+> ./spell_check document1.txt wordsEn.txt

+By typing

+> make clean

+You delete all .o files and executables.

 ## LEARNING OUTCOMES
 i.
 Part(1) and Part(2) were completed successfully with the outputs matching the expected outcome